Report a Fault: (08) 8586 6050 | Office Hours 9.00am to 4.30pm Monday to Friday

 The site has been part of the RIT Water for Environment Program since 2017, and has received flushed water from irrigation pipes every year, apart from 2020-21.
 As a result of the watering, the soil is becoming less saline and vegetation is regenerating at the site, which is bordered by the vineyard blocks of Renmark North.

-Monitoring has revealed that five species of frog use the habitat at the Namoi Street site – including the southern bell frog and a great diversity of bird species.
+Monitoring has revealed that five species of frog use the habitat at the Namoi Street site – including the southern bell frog.
+25 waterbird species and 25 woodland bird species have been recorded.
+Many key native plants have been recovering at the site as a result of environmental watering, including nardoo, a key aquatic floodplain species.

-Black swan foraging at the Namoi Street site
+Black swans foraging at the Namoi Street site (February 2023).